Mohamed-Khalifa12/Problem-Solving/Median of Two Sorted Arrays/README.md

     6. Doing d and e steps until it fits the condition of a and b then do c ;)

 # Critical Questions
-1. Why do we start with the smaller array, not the larger one?
+1. Why do we start with the smaller array, not the larger one?<br />
     To minimize the probability of a missing element while getting the middle of 1st array.
 	Not looping more times in the larger array will increase execution time, which causes better performance.
-2. What if the element of m or n get out of the range of the array or the elements just before them  = -1?
+2. What if the element of m or n get out of the range of the array or the elements just before them  = -1?<br />
 So we make the element in index -1 = -inf (smallest number in the int range) and make the element in the L (the length of the array) =  inf (the largest number in the int range).

 # Complexity
 - Time complexity: O(lgn)

+# LeetCode Account
-You can have a look to the problem & solution from [here - LeetCode account](https://leetcode.com/problems/median-of-two-sorted-arrays/solutions/3256807/easy-recursion-solution-with-ex)
+You can have a look to the problem & solution from [here - LeetCode account](https://leetcode.com/problems/median-of-two-sorted-arrays/solutions/3256807/easy-recursion-solution-with-explanation/)